stackpath/cpanel-dnsadmin-plugin/README.md

 ## Uninstallation

 1. Copy this project to a temporary directory on your cPanel server.
 2. Execute the `uninstall.sh` script as root.
-This removes all files and directories installed by the `install.sh` script.
+This removes the files and directories installed by the `install.sh` script and all StackPath DNS cluster settings files.

 After the plugin is uninstalled then cPanel will no longer synchronize DNS zone changes with StackPath.